jm-go/calculator-project/README.md

 For any additional questions or comments, feel free to reach out to me directly through the contact information provided on the website.

 ## **Acknowledgements**
-Special thanks and acknowledgements go to the creators of the icons used in this project.
+Special thanks and acknowledgements go to the creator of the icon used in this project.